w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Bulk Coretime does not need to be directly deployed because it is an asset, more precisely a non-fungible assets (unless it is for the same time period).
 Coretime tokens are sold in a 4-week period and they can be split into multiple NFTs of smaller periods.
-Coretime NFTs are consumed by the a broker system parachain in order to allow the owner application to allocate computation on a Polkadot core.
+Coretime NFTs are sold and assigned by the a broker system parachain to the application now owning the NFTs, which must be consumed to allocate computation on a Polkadot core.
+The broker parachain records the price and the assignment, and the Coretime can always be purchased next month for the same assignment (i.e. same application) with a capped price change.
+This rent control allows applications to have certainty and predictability about Coretime prices.
+The process of assigning Coretime is irreversible.

 In general, bulk Coretime NFTs can be:

 - sold to one application (similar to the lease auctions in Polkadot 1.0, with the difference that Coretime in Polkadot 1.0 is not sold but applications need to lock their DOT tokens)